jake2panda/hhfuzz/README.md

-# hhfuzz
+### hhfuzz

-# About
+## About

 This is a multi threaded http header fuzzer

-# How to use it?
+## How to use it?

 Very simple just run the program and see the instructions

+## Small Demo

-# Notice
+## Notice

-Remember the json file. it basically contain the default http request headers
+Remember the json file. it basically contain the default http request headers.If you want you can specify header whatever you want.